worldbank/CityScan/README.md

 ## 03_landcover

 ECA has a global land cover maps at 300m spatial resolution (http://maps.elie.ucl.ac.be/CCI/viewer/download.php).
 Download the most recent 2015 Land Cover map in .tif form.
 The title of the file should be: ESACCI-LC-L4-LCCS-Map-300m-P1Y-2015-v2.0.7.tif.
 This file should be saved within the 03_landcover folder, which is inside the global_data_sets folder.
-If the city scan is in in Africa, then the higher resolution Africa 20m land cover dataset titled: ESACCI-LC-L4-LC10-Map-20m-P1Y-2016-v1.0.tif.
+If the city scan is in in Africa, then the higher resolution Africa 20m land cover dataset should be used, and this can be downloaded here (http://2016africalandcover20m.esrin.esa.int/).
+This title of this file should be: ESACCI-LC-L4-LC10-Map-20m-P1Y-2016-v1.0.tif.
 This file should be saved within the global_data_sets folder, within the 03_Africa_20m_landcover folder.

 ## 04_elevation